 Let’s face it: The world is going more mobile by the minute.
 Websites and online stores that used to boast a large percentage of the market share on desktop computers are now struggling to keep up with the boost in mobile usage – a number that is growing every day.
+Companies must start to prioritize mobile experience now more than ever.

 Here’s another statistic that is likely to blow your mind.
-On average, smartphone users check their phones every 15 minutes throughout the course of the day, or around 47 times total.
+On average, smartphone users check their phones every 15 minutes throughout the course of the day, around 47 times total.
 That’s a lot of face time for websites who have taken the step to optimize their site for mobile.

 People are More Dependent on Mobile Than Ever

 It’s not just a matter of convenience.
-75% of people claim that their smartphones help them to be more productive, while 60% of users argue that extensive smartphone usage helps them calm down and feel more prepared to handle day-to-day life.
+75% of people claim that their smartphones help them to be more productive.
+60% of users argue that extensive smartphone usage helps them calm down and feel more prepared to handle day-to-day life.
 Inevitably, the use of desktop computers will continue to diminish further as mobile technology grows.

 What Can Brands Do Now?